johnmn3/dispacio/README.md

 [Predicate dispatch](https://en.wikipedia.org/wiki/Predicate_dispatch) systems usually offer a comprehensive mechanism that helps users efficiently match against different aspects of arguments being passed to polymorphic functions.

-In _predicate *stack* dispatch_, on the other hand, dispatch predicates are tried in the order that they are defined and the first to return a truthy value wins.
+In _predicate *stack* dispatch_, on the other hand, dispatch predicates are tried in the opposite order that they are defined and the first to return a truthy value wins.

 While dispacio provides no sophisticated matching conveniences out of the box, you do get most of what multimethods provides you: `isa?` hierarchies and `prefer`ing one [polymethod](#polymethods) over another explicitly.